rohitvarkey/three-js/README.md

 bower install rohitvarkey/three-js
 ```

+If you are editing a local Git repository, you can also do `bower install ./.#branch`, where "branch" is the name of your Git branch.
+This allows for
+easier development.

-Now run a server from the top level directory and try visiting
+Now run a server from the top level directory (with, for example, `python -m SimpleHTTPServer`)
-`bower_components/three-js/test.html` on your browser!
+and try visiting `bower_components/three-js/test.html` on your browser!

 # Acknowledgements